Foriegnerllins192/DataWaves/COMPREHENSIVE_README.md

-# DataWay - Mobile Data Purchase Application (Complete Implementation)
+# DataWaves - Mobile Data Purchase Application (Complete Implementation)

 This is a complete Node.js/Express implementation of a mobile data purchase application for Ghana, with full payment processing, aggregator integration, and admin features.